 Content marketing is a type of marketing that relies on the creation and sharing of online media, such as blogs or articles, videos, infographics, or even social media posts.
 Content marketing doesn’t necessarily promote any products or brands, but it does increase interest in the company’s offerings.

 Good content should provide value to the reader.
 It should address a need that the consumer has, and it should suggest one or several ways to satisfy that need.
 Even if nothing comes of it commercially, the content should still be useful.
-At the very least, it will help, establish trust, and build a stable foundation for future interactions.
+At the very least, it will help to establish trust and build a stable foundation for future interactions.

 Here’s how it works: